When we can end your tenancy

 In some cases we may want to end your tenancy.
 We can only do this in certain circumstances and we need to follow a set of rules.

-The Housing Act 1988 (as amended) details the situations when an assured tenancy may be terminated.
+The Housing Act 1988 (as amended) details the situations when an assured tenancy may be ended.

 The main reasons are: